When it comes to creating some printed marketing material, the type of font that we will use is often one of the last things on our mind.

 2. Segoe Script:

-The main problem with Segoe Script is that it isn’t that easy to read and it also struggles to complement with other type fonts.
-Sentences can often come across as one long line of text which can very easily result in the reader getting lost while reading the information they are after.
-While hand written fonts can sometimes provide a stylish, rustic feel to text, it is best to avoid using Segoe Script.
+The main problem with Segoe Script is that it isn’t that easy to read and it’S also A struggle to complement it with other type fonts.
+Sentences can often come across as one long line of text which can easily result in the reader getting lost while reading the information they are after.
+While handwritten fonts can sometimes provide a stylish, rustic feel to the text, it is best to avoid using Segoe Script.

-When you have decided on a type font that works for your printed promotional material, we recommend you include it in your brand guidelines to ensure all future printed materials incorporate the font and sizes that are to be used with it.
+When you have decided on a type font that works for your printed promotional material, we recommend you include it in your brand guidelines to ensure all future printed materials incorporate the same font and sizes.